PaperPrototype/Intro-to-Scripting-Games-Java/00 - Setup/english.md

 Now you are ready to go!

 # Windows Setup
-When coding you are gooing to have to navigate the folders and files of your computer.
-Windows default File Explorer can make this unecessarily hard.
-To prevent this problem are going to use a much nicer file manager called "Files".
+When coding you are going to have to navigate the folders and files of Windows.
+Historically navigating the Windows file system has been hard.
+This is mostly the fault of File Explorers difficult UI.

+Instead of using File Explorer we are going to download a much nicer file manager called "Files".

 (nicer file manager)
 ![nice file manager](/Assets/files-app-home.png)